 B - Pick up the ball and glance at the runner as you hustle inside the diamond about halfway between 1B and 2B to buttonhook at a minimum depth of 10-12 feet.
-Continue to alternate between the ball and the runner keeping all four elements in front of you.
-Be prepared to move parallel to the baseline staying ahead of the runner as you are responsible for any play at 1B, 2B, and last runner into 3B.
+Continue

 P - Move out from behind the plate in foul ground to get the best angle and distance possible and read the play.
 Responsible for fair or foul, catch or no catch, the tag-up at 3B, any play on the lead runner at 3B and any play at the plate.
 If the BU goes out, revert to the One Umpire System.